Monitor Air Quality with a Fleet of Sensors

 2. Click the dropdown in the upper-right corner of the FLEET page and use the + button to create a new organization for your air quality machine company.
 Name the organization and click Create.

-3. Click FLEET in the upper-left corner of the page.
+3. Click FLEET in the upper-left corner of the page and click LOCATIONS.
 A new location called First Location is automatically generated for you.
 Rename it so you can use it for Antonia’s machines:

-Click the pencil icon next to the location name, change it to Antonia's Home, then click Save.
+Use the menu next to edit the location name to Antonia's Home, then click Save.

 4. Now, create a separate location for RobotsRUs:

-On the left side of the FLEET page, find the New location interface.
+On the left side of the LOCATIONS page, click the Add location button.
 Type in RobotsRUs and click Add.

 5. Add sub-locations to the RobotsRUs location to group the machines at each of their offices:

-Add a new location called Oregon Office using the same New location interface.
+Add a new location called Oregon Office using the same Add location button.
 Then, find the New parent location dropdown on the Oregon Office page.
 Select RobotsRUs and click Change.

 Repeat to add the New York office: Add a new location called New York Office, then change its parent location to RobotsRUs.